Arbitration Hearings and Disputes

 Be Prepared for Arbitration Hearings and Disputes!

-An experienced arbitration attorney can help guide you through the differences between arbitration practices and procedures and traditional cases through the court system.
+An experienced arbitration attorney can help guide you through the differences between arbitration practices and procedures and traditional court proceedings.
 Why is that important to you?
 Because arbitration is different than litigation in many ways, an experienced arbitration lawyer knows how to strategize your case in a way other lawyers do not.
-Because an unfavorable arbitration award is so difficult to reverse on appeal, I urge you to contact us to discuss your case.
-At Hanlon Niemann & Wright, you will find our attorneys and staff to be attentive, diligent and focused on winning your case, and giving you sound advice that our 40+ years of experience can offer.
+Because unfavorable arbitration awards are difficult to reverse on appeal, I urge you to contact us to discuss your case.
+At Hanlon Niemann & Wright, you will find our attorneys and staff to be attentive, diligent, and focused on winning your case and providing sound advice based on our 40+ years of experience.

 TESTIMONIAL

 I consulted with Mr. Niemann following a recommendation from an associate in Brick, New Jersey.
-I was told that Mr. Niemann would be an excellent person to discuss an investment opportunity which was represented to me as very profitable.
-Mr. Niemann met with me promptly and reviewed the information which was given by the promoter.
+I was told that Mr. Niemann would be an excellent person to discuss an investment opportunity, which was represented to me as very profitable.
+Mr. Niemann met with me promptly and reviewed the information provided by the promoter.
 After having considered the promotional information, Mr. Niemann cautioned me against the investment.
-He requested a four-way conference be set up so that he could meet face to face, eye to eye with the promoter of this opportunity.
-After several hours of intense questioning and discussion, Mr. Niemann courteously and professionally concluded the meeting, whereupon he immediately told me not to invest a single penny into this scam as I would lose my investment.
+He requested that a four-way conference be set up so he could meet face-to-face with the promoter of this opportunity.
+After several hours of intense questioning and discussion, Mr. Niemann concluded the meeting courteously and professionally.
+He immediately told me not to invest a single penny in this scam, as I would lose my investment.
 At the time, I was looking to invest several hundred thousand dollars.
 Thank God I listened to Mr. Niemann.

 Since our meeting, I have learned that the deal was, in fact, a scam and that I would have lost my entire investment.
-The straight-talking highly investigative nature of Mr. Niemann’s questioning and insight coupled with his significant past business experience was of invaluable help to me.
+The straight-talking, highly investigative nature of Mr. Niemann’s questioning and insights, coupled with his significant past business experience, was invaluable to me.

 Scott Buongiovanni Freehold, New Jersey